vacp2p/vac-book/scratch/rfc_process_update_suggestion.md

 Raw RFCs can be published without any formal process.
 This allows all teams to publish specs without being blocked.

-Promoting RFCs from raw to draft, as well as updating draft RFCs SHOULD involve Vac.
+It is RECOMMENDED to involve Vac for promoting RFCs from raw to draft, as well as updating draft RFCs.
-Promoting RFCs from draft to stable MUST involve Vac.
+Promoting RFCs from draft to stable SHOULD involve Vac.
+Involving Vac in the process will add the `vac` tag to the RFC.

 Vac would check various aspects of RFCs before promoting:

 * spec parlance?